 Who this actually benefits

-§45F is most valuable for two types of businesses: (1) mid-size employers (50–500 employees) who build or lease an on-site or near-site childcare facility as a retention benefit; and (2) businesses that contract with a childcare provider to reserve slots for employee children and pay a facility subsidy.
-A small business paying $200,000/year to operate an on-site childcare room with 15 slots generates a $50,000 annual tax credit — reducing the net cost to $150,000 for care that serves as a premium recruitment and retention benefit.
+§45F is most valuable for two types of businesses: (1) mid-size employers who build or lease an on-site or near-site childcare facility as a retention benefit; and (2) businesses that contract with a childcare provider to reserve slots for employee children and pay a facility subsidy.
+Under the 2026 rules, a small business (under $32M gross receipts) paying $200,000/year to operate an on-site childcare room with 15 slots generates a $100,000 annual tax credit (50% of $200K) — reducing the net cost to $100,000 for care that serves as a premium recruitment and retention benefit.
+Under the old 25% rate that same spend generated only $50,000 — the 2026 expansion roughly doubles the after-credit value for qualifying small employers.

 The §45F recapture trap most employers miss

 If you build or acquire a childcare facility using §45F qualifying expenditures, you must operate it as an employer childcare facility for at least 10 years.
 If you stop operating it before 10 years — sell the building, convert the space, or stop providing employee childcare — you must recapture a percentage of the credit previously claimed.
 The recapture percentage decreases over the 10-year period.
 This is not a paperwork technicality: it has caused real problems for businesses that claimed the credit, then downsized or relocated.
-Structure your facility investment around the 10-year commitment or don't use §45F for that component.
+With the 2026 cap nearly 4x higher, the recapture exposure on a large claim is proportionally larger too — structure your facility investment around the 10-year commitment or don't use §45F for that component.

 Deep dive: §45F for childcare providers who also serve as employers